MysteryPancake/Houdini-OpenCL/README.md

 In this case I was using `fpreal3`, so I needed a version of `atomic_add()` that worked on floating types.

-Below is `atomic_add_f()`, written by [VioletSpace](https://violetspace.github.io/blog/atomic-float-addition-in-opencl.html).
-It takes advantage of certain GPUs that offer hardware instructions for floats.
+Below is `atomic_add_f()`, [written by VioletSpace](https://violetspace.github.io/blog/atomic-float-addition-in-opencl.html).
+It takes advantage of devices that offer hardware instructions for floats.

 ```cpp
 #include <reduce.h>